Subway Series: Mets–Yankees

-The first two series in the rivalry were only one three game series hosted by one team, alternating each year.
-From 1999 to 2012 the series was changed to two three game series, with each team hosting three games.
-This format changed in 2013 to a two series of two games hosted by each team, except in years that the AL East and NL east play each year when it goes back to a three game series.
+The first two series in the rivalry were only one three-game series hosted by one team, alternating each year.
+From 1999 to 2012 the series was changed to two three-game series, with each team hosting three games.
+This format changed in 2013 to two series of two games hosted by each team, except in years that the AL East and NL east play each year when it goes back to a three-game series.

 The Mets and Yankees have played each other in games that live on as classics.
 The Yankees beat the Mets in the 2000 World Series 4 games to 1.
 This series included the infamous Mike Piazza and Roger Clemens incident.
 Clemens, of the Yankees, threw part of a broken bat at Piazza, of the Mets, after a hit.
 On June 12, 2009 Luis Castillo of the Mets dropped a popup hit by Alex Rodriguez giving the Yankees a win in the series.
-On May 19, 2006 David Wright, the Mets' third baseman, had a walk off hit off of Yankees' star reliever Mariano Rivera to cap off a Mets comeback.
+On May 19, 2006 David Wright, the Mets' third baseman, had a walkoff hit off Yankees' star reliever Mariano Rivera to cap off a Mets comeback.